Taking Leave of Self-Victimization

 Releasing victimhood

-The selective thought of eternal recurrence leads to an affirmation, transforming the reactive forces into active ones and ‚liberating‘ us from the passive role of the victim and the fantasies of revenge that accompany this helpless attitude.
+The selective thought of eternal recurrence leads to an affirmation that transforms the reactive forces into active ones and liberates us from the passive role of victim and the revenge fantasies accompanying this helpless attitude.

 Wanting oneself as an accidental moment